tracmo/qmote_makers_projects/QmoteBroadcastSample/README.md

 This sample code will help developer to quick integrate your app to work with Qmote app by simply receiving the broadcast intent sent from Qblinks Qmote Android App.

-Since Qmote Android App **version 5.0.3**, it sends broadcast message for every Qmote activities.
+Since Qmote Android App **version 5.0.3**(“QmoteClick” only)/**version 5.0.4**(“QmoteClick” and “QmoteAddress”), it sends broadcast message for every Qmote activities.
 You can implement broadcast message receiver in your app, and your app will work with Qmote nicely.

 ###Broadcast Intent Format